cbalio/Public-Health-Nurse-Supply-Need-and-Deserts/README.md

 **Study Purpose**

 The purpose of this study is to describe the need for and supply of public health nurses (PHN) in local, governmental public health, as well as identify PHN deserts where there is high need and low supply.
+Additional details regarding study design, approach, and results can be found in the manuscript: [PLACEHOLDER]

 **PHN Need Index**